nuclearWinters/lerna-monorepo/README.md

 # Monorepo with GraphQL Microservices and React Relay specifications

+**Monorepo**: All services are in this repository.
+We share code by creating [internal packages](https://turbo.build/repo/docs/core-concepts/internal-packages).
+We use Docker Compose to run the services and databases locally.

-This project explores microservices in a monorepository.
-These microservices expose a GraphQL schema with React Relay specifications and support HTTP2 at application layer.
+**GraphQL microservices**: We are exposing GraphQL schemas with React Relay specifications and HTTP2 support at application layer.
+Using SSE to support realtime features and gRPC to communicate between microservices.

-Frontend is a Single Page Application built with React and React Relay.
-It uses code splitting techniques to reduce the main bundle size and starts requesting data from the server sooner thanks to a render-as-you-fetch pattern.
-It uses Suspense features to handle the loading states.
+**React Relay**: SPA uses META's GraphQL client to make requests alonside with code splitting techniques, the render-as-you-fetch pattern and React Suspense features to improve the User and Developer Experience.
 Also, it uses an Atomic CSS Framework to generate a small CSS file.

-To handle GraphQL Subscriptions the application is using Server-Sent Events (to support realtime features).
-It uses Docker to run the microservices and databases (MongoDB and Redis) locally.
-Implementing an Event Driven Architecture with Kafka (workers are not indempotent yet).

-For Authentication and Authorization we are using JSON Web Tokens with a Refresh Token implementation.
-Microservices uses gRPC to communicate and verify tokens.
+**Event Driven Architecture**: We are using Kafka and indempotent workers.

-Finally we are testing the project with Jest: We test Kafka events by using the _testcontainers_ library, we test MongoDB by using the _@shelf/jest-mongodb_ library and GraphQL microservices by using the _supertest_ library.
+**Testing**: we are testing the project with Jest: We test Kafka events by using the _testcontainers_ library, we test MongoDB by using the _@shelf/jest-mongodb_ library and GraphQL microservices by using the _supertest_ library.

 (I'm experimenting with Rust and Cassandra in other folders.)